top of page

 The Strategy is a set of ideas to increase the value of the railway to the community it serves and reduce the gap between fares revenue and central government support.
 These ideas fall into three areas:

-· Increasing revenue - increasing both foot fall and revenue through raising awareness amongst potential travellers, better marketing, adjusting fares (both up and down), better revenue protection and introducing cost effective service enhancements.
+· Increasing revenue - increasing both foot fall and revenue through raising awareness among potential travellers, better marketing, adjusting fares (both up and down), better revenue protection and introducing cost effective service enhancements.

 · Reducing costs - ensuring that all work on railways is done efficiently and to the right standard avoiding over specification.